-Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers, and audio-visual resources for delivery of instructions.
-Half of the teachers use Jadui Pitara in their classrooms.
-Since the use of Jadui Pitara is limited, teachers could be guided and motivated to use it along with the other learning teaching materials.
+Most schools are reported to have access to essential teaching materials, such as subject-specific kits and resource books for teachers, along with audio-visual resources.
+However, the usage of Jadui Pitara is relatively lower in comparison, suggesting an opportunity to further promote and support its adoption in classrooms.